CASE STUDIESEVENTSWEBINAR

 Methodology

 The Purpose of the Audit is to pick out the discrepancies or inadequacies of the system, if any, by the compliance desiderata and the consequences of such hiatuses.
-The checklist, also known as the Cyber Resilience Framework checklist, highlights several domains that must be taken into consideration while auditing the stock market, Exchanges Depositories and intermediaries.
+The checklist, also known as the Cyber Resilience Framework checklist, highlights several domains that must be taken into consideration while auditing the Stock Market, Exchanges Depositories and Intermediaries.

 The circulars are as follows: